 Points will be scored based on the current monthly utility rate at 5,000 gallons provided on the application form for in-town rates.
 The Division has determined that the median rate in NC for 5,000 gallons of combined water and sewer is $79/month for in-town rates.

+Greater than or equal to $107/month = 2 points

+Greater than $79/month and less than $107/month = 1 points

 Less than or equal to $79/month = 0 points

-More than $79/month and less than or equal to $107/month = 1 points

-Greater than $107/month = 2 points

 3.B Local Government Unit Indicators: Points will be awarded based on the Local Government Unit (LGU) indicators provided on the application form and how these indicators compare with the state benchmarks.
 For systems that serve multiple local government units, a weighted average of indicators will be used.

 Percent population change